Fentanyl Addiction Treatment & Rehabilitation

 Fentanyl Addiction Treatment Options

 Most fentanyl users need help getting clean and require residential drug treatment.
-Few people can safely stop using without a certified detoxification and science-based addiction treatment program.
+Few people can safely stop using without a certified detoxification and evidence-based addiction treatment program.

 Withdrawal and recovery from fentanyl addiction is most effectively accomplished under the supervision of board-certified medical professionals, who are able to assist with the intense cravings for the drug, along with dangerous withdrawal symptoms, such as disturbed sleep patterns, high blood pressure, abnormal heart rate, nausea, vomiting and diarrhea, muscle aches and flu-like symptoms.